zzhang154/CFNAgg-Baseline/readme/IWQoS-BUG.md

 Maybe the baseline probe can leave Yixiang to do.

 5. BUG FIX:
 preivously, why the namespace cannot be used, the reason is because
 #ifndef MYCONFIG_H
 #define MYCONFIG_H
 // MYCONFIG_H
 should be match with the namespace using

+6. straggler exp:
+Can extent more graph. i.e., the number of straggle and which link? producer straggler? consumer straggle? forwarder bottleneck straggler?
+In this categories, we can derive more graph.